Mentoring Support Program “Capacity-Strengthening of Local Anti-Corruption Initiatives in Ukraine” (2019-2021)

 The lecture “How do we run the anti-corruption marathon?” was held as a part of the Anti-Corruption Hub.

-Yaroslav Yurchyshyn talked about how anti-corruption reforms are progressing, successes we already have, and what challenges we will face in the coming years.
-He also explained why we have to wait longer for the real results:
+Yaroslav Yurchyshyn talked about how anti-corruption reforms were progressing, successes we already got, and what challenges we would face in the coming years.
+He also explained why we had to wait longer for the real results:

 – In 2002, Romania began creating new anti-corruption institutions.
 In 2007, the majority of the country’s population were convinced of their low efficiency and the country was among the most corrupt in the EU.
 In 2016, more than 1,250 top officials, politicians, judges, prosecutors were arrested and an attempt to amnesty them brings 1.5% of the population to the streets of Bucharest.

 The anti-corruption struggle for the inefficient countries of the post-Soviet space is not a 100-meter freestyle, but a marathon.

 According to Yaroslav, it will be possible to overcome corruption much faster if not only the executive authorities and activists of public organizations will be engaged in this matter again.
 Overcoming corruption should be a matter for every citizen.
 And he suggested actions that everyone can do: